 A common question when considering locking an outer vestibule door in cases where the mailboxes are housed in the vestibule is, "How does the mail delivery person get in?"
 Or, for that matter, how does anyone let in guests?
 The answer is simple: extend the intercom or door release system to the newly locked outer front door.
 Then residents can continue to buzz guests in.
 A special switch operated by the mail deliverer's postal key must be installed so that the mail can be delivered.

 As soon as possible after you have closed on your condominium or signed the lease on your new apartment, change the locks.
 By "change the locks" I mean change the key that opens your apartment.
 If you are minimally handy, you can probably accomplish this yourself.
 If you are uncomfortable with tools, you should call a security professional.

 Calling your security professional may be a good idea anyway, because they can recommend a plan tailored to your specific situation, and with key bumping now seemingly all the rage among burglars these days, you may want to look into a type of lock cylinder that is resistant to key bumping.

-In the act of changing your locks, you can upgrade them.
+When changing your locks, you can upgrade them.
 That is to say, you can replace your locks with better ones.
-You need at least one commercial grade deadbolt on each of your apartment entrance doors.
+You need at least one commercial-grade deadbolt on each of your apartment entrance doors.
 However, before you decide what locks you need, tour your building and take a close look at the situation.